Skip to main content

 Suppose an operon has the following characteristics: (1) the operon codes for structural proteins that convert compound q to compound

-Suppose an operon has the following characteristics: (1) it codes for structural proteins that convert compound q to compound b; (2) it is regulated by a constitutively expressed regulatory gene called reg; (3) in wild-type individuals, the operon is transcribed in the absence of compound b but not in its presence; and (4) in reg- mutants, the operon is transcribed constitutively.
-Is this operon inducible or repressible?
-Please explain your reasoning.
+Suppose an operon has the following characteristics: (1) the operon codes for structural proteins that convert compound q to compound b.
+(2) the operon is controlled by a constitutively expressed regulatory gene called reg.
+(3) in wild-type individuals, the operon is transcribed in the absence of compound b but not in the presence of compound b.
+(4) in reg- mutants, the operon is constitutively transcribed. is this operon inducible or repressible? why?

 9 Answers